embengineering/blog-new/_drafts/introduction-to-react.md

 ---
-title: "Introduction to React Data Flow"
+title: "Introduction to React"
-summary: "Quick introduction to React Data Flow"
+summary: "Quick introduction to React"
 layout: post
 ---
 I constantly need to reference critical concepts about React.
 There is too much information out there, so my intention is to reconcile small concept about this technology.

-On this post, I'm going to cover **React Data Flow**, simple and concise.
+On this post, I'm going to cover **React**, simple and concise.

->"Simplicity is the ultimate sophistication."
+>“Life is really simple, but we insist on making it complicated.”
 <br />
->*-Leonardo da Vinci*
+>*-Confucius*

 Let's start reviewing why React is so powerful and useful.